MMGGYY66/leaderboard/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Run tests
+Check for the tests when you generate a pull request and fix the errors if any.
+For stylelint error run:
+<code>sudo npx stylelint "\*_/_.{css,scss}" --fix</code>
+and it will the fix style issues automatically.

 - to test and check the html file/s is error-free run: npx hint .